 Retrofit your home:

-- Demolition: tearing down damaged property and rebuilding on the same property or elsewhere; if you rebuilt in the same location, it may need to be elevated
+- Demolition: Tearing down damaged property and rebuilding on the same property or elsewhere; if you rebuild in the same location, the house may need to be elevated.